TritonDataCenter/sdc-sapi/README.md

     make prepush

+The full test suite takes approximately 10 minutes to run.

-The etc/config.json defaults to SDC endpoints on bh1-kvm6.
-If you're testing SAPI against a different machine, modify those parameters or use etc/config.coal.json.
+The test suite's configuration (test/etc/config.kvm6.json) defaults to SDC endpoints on bh1-kvm6.
+If you're testing SAPI against a different machine, you'll need to update those parameters accordingly.

+Since gateways on the admin network are no longer added by default, you may need to use the usb-headnode.git/devtools/add-admin-gateway.sh script to add those gateways.
+In addition, some zones may have firewall rules which prevent those zones from being reached from a development zone, so you may also need to disable those firewalls ("fmadm stop <uuid>").

+Eventually the SAPI test suite should be shipped alongside SAPI itself to allow in-situ testing of SAPI.
+That improvement will greatly reduce the amount of configuration necessary for a test environment.